phntmxyz/pr_todo_checker/README.md

         **/config/*.yml
       comment_on_todo: true
       comment_body: |
-        'A new Todo was discovered.
-If it is not a priority right now, consider marking it for later attention.\n{todo}\n'
+        "A new Todo was discovered.
+If it is not a priority right now,\
+        consider marking it for later attention.\n{todo}\n"
       comment_checkbox: 'Ignore'
 ```